nikwithak/tailwag/README.md

 Currently I have two macro sub-crates for the crates that have custom macros, one for the exports and one for the logic.
-I initially thought this would make it easier to reuse and test the macros, given the compiler-enforced requirement that `proc_macro` exports be an entirely separate crate - but so far I've just created another annoying hurdle to jump around when changing the macros.
+I initially thought this would make it easier to reuse and test the macros, given the compiler-enforced requirement that `proc_macro` exports be an entirely separate crate - but the reality is that I just created an annoying hurdle to jump around when changing the macros.
 I will be refactoring and simplify those macros in the future.

 ##### Q: Why were certain decisions made?